 - It can help you psychologically too.
 Some people have had negative experiences with their art in the past and doing their own helps to remove or rewrite their feelings.
 Others find that creating art is a good way to express other complex thoughts and feelings that may be hard to express in words.
 It can also reduce sadness.
 When you’re creating art therapeutically, there are no rules: go ahead and throw paint on the canvas, scribble hard on the paper or throw clay around.

 For people who are interested in art to help their creativity and reduce their stress but don’t know where to start, there is an easy option: through Above and Beyond Home Health Care.

-We are proud to offer a therapeutic art program for our clients.
+We are proud to offer a therapeutic art program for our patients.
 Therapeutic artist Xene Abraham has had special training in not only teaching but helping people find benefits to it.
-She hosts group sessions in the region as well as one-on-one sessions for existing clients interested in boosting their creativity and improving their quality of life.
+She hosts group sessions in the region as well as one-on-one sessions for existing patients interested in boosting their creativity and improving their quality of life.
 Abraham sees art as a creative outlet that can be relaxing and helpful.
 Plus, it simply can be fun.

 Please contact us to find out more about this useful service or other creative resources in the community.